wu87988622/ohara/docs/src/rest/rest-files.rst

 #. group (**string**) — the group name (we use this field to separate different workspaces)
 #. size (**long**) — file size
 #. url (**option(string)**) — url to download this jar from Ohara Configurator.
 Noted not all jars are downloadable to user.
+#. classInfos (**array(object)**) — the information of available classes in this file

+  - classInfos[i].className — the name of this class
+  - classInfos[i].classType — the type of this class. for example, topic, source connector, sink connector or stream app
+  - classInfos[i].settingDefinitions — the definitions of this class

 #. lastModified (**long**) — the time of uploading this file